saylesss88/nix-book/src/intro_to_nushell_on_NixOS.md

     If you use this, you'll need to change the first line of `fzf.nu` to the location of your config.
 You'll also need to change the constants at the top of `config.nu`.
 These are my old dotfiles, I have recently updated and made sure this config is up to date with recent nushell changes.
+Also, change the `let flake_path = ($env.HOME | path join "flake")` to your flake path.

   - The examples use this starship config[Aylur-dotfiles](https://github.com/Aylur/dotfiles/blob/main/home/starship.nix)